particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 <p class="caption">Create a product webhook from the Particle Dashboard</p>

 ### Product webhook responses

-When using webhooks, it's very common that the targeted web service will return a useful response from the HTTP request containing data that should be sent back to a device.
-An example of this is triggering a `GET` request to a weather API, and sending the current weather information back to the device that triggered the webhook.

 For product webhooks, because _any_ device in the fleet can trigger the webhook, how can we ensure that _only_ the device that triggers the webhook will receive its response?
 After all, we wouldn't want a device in Phoenix receiving weather data that another device asked for in Chicago.